asumagic/angelsea/README.md

 [^1]: This effectively means that cold functions can be entirely ignored.
 In real world applications, this can slash down the amount of compiled functions very significantly.
-This is especially true because
+This is especially true because the `#include` mechanism is prone to leaving a bunch of functions effectively unused.

 [^2]: This is not a fully multi-threaded process, as only one thread will run codegen at once.
-However, most of the process remains asynchronous, so it is suitable for real-world apps.
+However, most of the process remains asynchronous, so it is largely suitable for real-time apps.
 It may also improve script loading times compared to the BMS JIT.

 [^3]: MIR isn't particularly designed for huge functions and as such, memory and compute costs can become ridiculous (gigabytes of RAM).
 We skip compilation past